 What Are Floaters?

 Floaters are a normal occurrence that is due to the natural aging process.
 Floaters can look like squiggly lines, floating dots, specks, or cobwebs in your field of vision.
-They seem to look like they are in front of the eye, but these are actually floating inside the eye.
-Floaters are small clumps of gel or cells that are inside the vitreous.
+They seem to look like they are in front of the eye, but they are actually floating inside the eye.
+Floaters are tiny clumps of cells that are inside the vitreous gel.
 The vitreous is the substance that fills these eyes.
 What you are seeing when floaters are present are shadows that are cast on the retina.
 As we age, the vitreous starts to shrink slightly and detach from the retina, this is what forms the clumps within the eye.
 Floaters are not serious, and they tend to go away with time.
-If floaters are severe, they can be surgically removed.
+If floaters become severe, they can be surgically removed.

 What Are Flashes?